beyondonlinedata/beyondonlinedata.github.io/index.md

 judged by the workshop's program committee.
 Authors of the best paper will receive a $300 cash prize.

-Thanks to Microsoft for supporting the workshop and making this possible!
+Thanks to <a href="https://www.microsoft.com/en-us/research/" target="_blank">Microsoft</a> for supporting the workshop and making this award possible!

 ## Program Committee
 Ceren Budak (University of Michigan)